millicast/millicast-sdk/README.md

 ```

 ## Basic Usage

-This simple example will show how to broadcast the user camera and microphone to Millicast Media Servers and viewing it.
+The following examples demonstrate how to broadcast with the Publisher app capturing the user's camera and microphone.
+You can then view the stream using the Viewer app.

-You will need a Millicast account and a valid publishing token that you can find it in your dashboard ([link here](https://dash.millicast.com/#/signin)).
+You will need to use a [Dolby Millicast account](https://streaming.dolby.io/) with a valid publishing token.

 ### Publisher app

+Please be sure to set up the credentials filling up the `yourStreamName` and `yourPublishingToken` fields.

 In vanilla JavaScript: